U.S. Equal Employment Opportunity Commission

 There is no charge associated with submitting a FOIA request.
 However, if you are an "other" category requester, as most requesters seeking charge files are, and locating the specific records requested takes more than two hours, a fee for search time beyond the two hours will be charged.
 A copy of the first 100 pages of records is provided without charge.
 However, after the first 100 "free" pages, you will be charged 15 cents per page.

-Generally, records are disclosed in paper format.
-Requesters may request that records be disclosed in alternate formats, for example, on a CD, by fax, or by email, if a CD, fax number, or e-mail address is provided.
+Generally, records are disclosed in electronic format by email.
+Requesters may request that records be disclosed in alternate formats, for example, paper format, CD, fax, if a CD, fax number, or e-mail address is provided.
 Records will be disclosed in alternate formats if the records are readily reproducible (that is, when EEOC has the capacity to produce them) in the requested format.

 Disclosed records are either duplicated in-house by EEOC or sent to a contractor for duplication.
 Whether your request is sent to a private contractor to copy depends upon the workload of the office, the volume of the request, and your agreement to have the records to be disclosed to you processed by a contractor retained by EEOC.